neogenia/mvcr-street-api/readme.md

 # MVCR Street API
-MVCR Street API is used for obtain the streets by the city via REST API.
+Nette based MVCR Street API is used for obtain the streets by the city via REST API.
 Only for Czech Republic!

 ## Import data
 - download xml file from [mvcr site](http://aplikace.mvcr.cz/adresy/) and copy to root of project